KathyReid/sensebreast/README.md

 This means that you can make changes to `wpa_supplicant.conf` in `git` such as adding a new network, and when you update the `sensebreast` repo using `git pull`, you will bring the changes down automagically.

+##### Setting up a `crontab` for the `pi` user to run the scripts

+Use the `crontab` program to set up scripts to run at the frequency you want.
+Currently the script will sense for 5 minutes then write to disk, so the [example crontab](pi-user-crontab) is set to run the scripts every 5 minutes.

+##### Logging

+The `crontab` is set to log to `./log/sensebreast.log`.
+You may wish to use this if you do any additional sensing.

+_NOTE: `rsyslog` has been configured to log `cron.d` events to `/var/log/cron.log`, *however* this file is not writeable by the `pi` user and so commands executed under `crontab` will fail - this is why they are set to log to a different log file.

 ##### Install the `sense-hat` package for Raspbian

 * Install [Sense HAT and the Python libraries for Sense HAT](https://www.raspberrypi.org/documentation/hardware/sense-hat/).
 The Python libraries are installed by installing the `sense-hat` package - you don't have to install something separate.

 #### Using sensors